andleebfama/visitor-management-system/README.md

 ## Project Overview

-Embarking on my first major project during my internship, this system allowed me to turn theoretical knowledge into a functional and practical software solution.
+Embarking on my first major project, this system allowed me to turn theoretical knowledge into a functional and practical software solution.
 It automates visitor check-ins and check-outs, integrates with the employee database, and sends notifications via email and SMS — ensuring both smooth operations and secure visitor handling.

 ---